Agents

 Do not use MCP for sensitive workflows unless you trust the client you are connecting.

-The current MCP surface is intentionally narrow. table MCP tools should be product-shaped, not raw database access.
+The current MCP surface is intentionally narrow.

 Security model